Here we present manuscripts published in peer refereed journals that were supported by BRT.

 Preventing Reading Disabilities in Prekindergarten Using a Technology-Aided Tool

 A critical gap exists between research-driven early reading disability (RD) prevention efforts and practice.
 To help bridge this gap, we describe the development of a technology-based tool to help preschool teachers implement responsive “assessment-guided” practices (screening, intentional teaching, and reflective monitoring, evaluation, and individualizing of learning progress) to reduce children’s risk for RD prior to school entry.
-Sáez, L. M. & Irvin, P. S. Education Technology Research and Development (2022). https://doi.org/10.1007/s11423-022-10116-w
+Sáez, L. & Irvin, P. S. Education Technology Research and Development (2022). https://doi.org/10.1007/s11423-022-10116-w

 2019